dymmond/lilya/docs/en/docs/dependencies.md

 Behind the scenes, Lilya collects all `Provide` maps from app → include → route, then calls each factory in dependency order.

+!!!
+Tip
+    As from version 0.16.5, Lilya is able to discover the dependencies in a more automated manner without the need or use of the `Provides` but using the `Provides` will always be available for any possible edge case you might find.

 ---

 ## Application-Level Dependencies